NNVA: Neural Network Assisted Visual Analysis of Yeast Cell Polarization Simulation: Conclusion and Future Work

 Our proposed system facilitates interactive exploratory analysis by allowing the experts to modify the input parameter values and immediately visualize the predicted simulation outcome.
-This helps them discover new parameter configurations without having the need to execute the original expensive simulation for every instance.
-Using different interactive selection brushes, experts can perform parameter sensitivity analysis at multiple levels-of-detail as well as get optimal parameter recommendations to produce desired simulation outcomes for selected regions of the membrane.
-To further assist the experts in analyzing the dynamics of their simulation model, interactive hierarchical cluster trees are provided for the parameter sensitivity values as well as the predicted simulation output.
-For easy integration of our system with the simulation workflow of the experts, we allow them to export the newly discovered parameter configurations into a file format which can be used to directly execute the original simulation model.
+This helps them discover new parameter configurations without having the need to execute the original expensive simulation for every instance. \clrb{Using different interactive selection brushes, experts can perform parameter sensitivity analysis at multiple levels of detail as well as get optimal parameter recommendations to produce desired simulation outcomes for selected regions of the membrane.
 To establish the trustworthiness of any visual analysis system, it is important to convey the underlying uncertainty associated with the predictions of the surrogate model.
-Therefore, to incorporated uncertainty visualization in our system, we apply a recently proposed uncertainty quantification technique for neural networks using dropout layers~\cite{dropout2016}.
-We also allow the experts to validate the surrogate model itself, by analyzing the various weight matrices and extracting the knowledge learned by the surrogate during the training process.
-We performed extensive evaluations of the proposed framework by comparing with the original simulation model and the results of a previous analysis effort using polynomial surrogate models~\cite{renardy2018}.
+We utilize a recently proposed uncertainty quantification technique for neural networks using dropout layers~\cite{dropout2016} to incorporate uncertainty visualization in our system.} We also allow the experts to validate the surrogate model itself, by analyzing the various weight matrices and extracting the knowledge learned by the surrogate during the training process.
+We performed extensive evaluations of the proposed framework by comparing with the original simulation model and the results of a previous analysis effort which used polynomial surrogate models~\cite{renardy2018}.

-To summarize, the major contributions of our work are as follows: \begin{itemize} \item We demonstrate how a trained neural network can act as an analysis backend to drive an interactive visual analysis system. \item We discovered multiple previously unknown parameter configurations, which generated strong cell polarization results in the original simulation model.
+To summarize, the major contributions of our work are as follows: \begin{itemize} \itemsep{0.1em} \item We demonstrate how a trained neural network can act as an analysis backend to drive an interactive visual analysis system. \item We discovered multiple previously unknown parameter configurations, which generated strong cell polarization results in the original simulation model.

-\item We provide easy integration of our visual analysis workflow with the simulation modeling workflow of the experts. \end{itemize}
+\item \clrb{We provide easy integration of our visual analysis workflow with the simulation modeling workflow of the experts by allowing them to store the discovered configurations in a file format, which can be used to directly execute the original simulation model.} \end{itemize}